cheomanigua/godotdoc/content/docs/node_vs_scene.md

 Scenes are templates from which you can create as many reproductions as you'd like.
 This operation is called instancing.

+There are two ways to instantiate a scene: via code or via editor.

+### Instantiating a scene via code

-The first step is to load the template:
+The first step is to load the scene template:

 {{< tabs tabTotal="2">}}
 {{% tab tabName="GDScript" %}}